8 Worst Gifts for Seniors (and What to Give Instead)

 For example, the latest and greatest smartphone will have a steep learning curve and too many features for someone who’s never used a mobile phone before.
 Most likely, they’ll get frustrated and won’t want to learn to use it.

 Another example is a gift of a streaming service like Netflix or Hulu.
-For someone who rarely touches a computer and doesn’t have a smart TV, it will be frustrating to access and might not have the type of shows they prefer.
+For someone who rarely touches a computer and doesn’t have a smart TV, it will be frustrating to access, and they might not have the type of shows they prefer.

 Instead, try these gift ideas:

-It is possible to gift a helpful technology item to someone who isn’t tech-savvy.
+It's possible to gift a helpful tech item to someone who isn’t tech-savvy.

 The key is to look for something that fits with their lifestyle and current abilities and is designed in a senior-friendly way.